phax/phive-rules/README.md

 # News and noteworthy

+* v1.0.12 - 2020-11-12
+    * Same as 1.0.11 - just re-released because I thought it was lost on the way to Maven Central
 * v1.0.11 - 2020-11-12
     * Updated to ph-bdve engine 6.0.4
     * Fixed an error with the XRechnung 2.0.0 validation artefacts